Hierarchical Concept Embedding & Pursuit for Interpretable Image Classification: Proofs

-\textbf{Statement.}\quad Under the hierarchical orthogonality constraints in Eq.~\eqref{eq:multi_ortho} and the regular-simplex difference condition in Eq.~\eqref{eq:multi_simplex_ip} at every internal node up to depth $L$ in ambient space $\R^d$, it is necessary that the ambient dimension satisfies the depth--dimension condition $d \ge L + b$.
+\textbf{Statement.}\quad Under the hierarchical orthogonality constraints in Eq.~\eqref{eq:multi_ortho} and the regular-simplex difference condition in Eq.~\eqref{eq:multi_simplex_ip} at every internal node up to depth $L-1$ of a hierarchy whose leaves are at depth $L$ in ambient space $\R^d$, it is necessary that the ambient dimension satisfies the depth--dimension condition $d \ge L + b - 1$.

-\begin{proof} Fix a level $l\ge 0$ and consider the path of ancestors $\bA_l=\{\ba^{(\pi_0)},\ldots,\ba^{(\pi_l)}\}$.
-The hierarchical orthogonality constraints Eq.~\eqref{eq:multi_ortho} define the affine feasible set for child candidates as
+\begin{proof} Fix a level $l\ge 0$ and consider the ancestor path $\bA_l=\{\ba^{(\pi_0)},\ldots,\ba^{(\pi_l)}\}$.
+The hierarchical orthogonality constraints in Eq.~\eqref{eq:multi_ortho} define the affine feasible set for child candidates:

 which is Eq.~\eqref{eq:Vl_def}.
-When the ancestor vectors are linearly independent (the generic case, since each level introduces a new non-collinear direction), we have
+When the ancestor vectors are linearly independent, as is generically the case because each level introduces a new non-collinear direction, we have

-The regular-simplex difference condition Eq.~\eqref{eq:multi_simplex_ip} requires placing $b$ child points whose differences relative to a feasible origin in $\cV_l$ form a regular $(b{-}1)$-simplex.
-This simplex has affine hull of dimension $b{-}1$; therefore it can be embedded in $\cV_l$ only if
+Now apply the regular-simplex condition in Eq.~\eqref{eq:multi_simplex_ip}.
+It requires placing $b$ child points whose differences relative to a feasible origin in $\cV_l$ form a regular $(b{-}1)$-simplex.
+Since such a simplex has affine hull of dimension $b{-}1$, it can be embedded in $\cV_l$ only if